johnbrc/MPD-Distribution/README.md

 ###	Ethos

-Maize Plant Discipleship is being developed as an [Open Educational Resource].
-It is distributed with a Creative Commons International Licence intended to facilitate contextual publication, translation and republication.
+Maize Plant Discipleship is distributed as an [Open Educational Resource], with a Creative Commons International Licence intended to facilitate *free* contextual study, translation and republication.

+# Files

+Files and folders in this repository are structured as follows:

+-	study
+-	translate
+-	republish

+## Study

+Read, review, facilitate learning groups, using the resource.

+### File Format

+Published editions will be exported for study in the following formats

+-	`*.pdf` — Portable Document Format
+-	`*.mobi` — Kindle compatible
+-	`*.epub` — Apple iBooks compatible
+-	`*.html` — online web pages

+Note: *pre-publication* versions are typically available only in `pdf` format

+## Translate

+Language and, or cultural translations.

+### File Format

+-	`*.pdf` — A4 format
+-	`*.pdf` — A5 handbook format
+-	`*.md` — plain-text format (MultiMarkdown formatted)
+-	`*.txt` — as `*.md` with renamed filetype, Windows compatible

+## Republish

+Print and distribute resource, under licence.

+### File Format

+-	`*.pdf` — A5-size handbook, paginated
+-	`*.pdf` — A4-size cover, full colour (CMYK)
+-	`*.pdf` — A4-size cover, spot colour

-## Find Out More
+#	Find Out More

 - [Wiki]: documenting digital distribution of resources via repository, [MPD-Distribution](https://github.com/johnbrc/MPD-Distribution).

-- [Project Website]:link:
+- [Project Website] :link:

 - [Prospectus] :arrow_down: (pdf): project overview, syllabus contents, vita and contact details